-44. The extent of pressures on the Health and Social Care system remains without recent comparable precedent.
+4.16 The extent of pressures on the Health and Social Care system remains without recent comparable precedent.
 The underlying causes are multi-factorial and the resolution remains very challenging.
 It requires concerted and resolute action across a number of fronts and with partners across the wider system at local and national level.
-Our response always take account of the latest standards and guidance and we will continue to run our services in ways that minimise the risk of harm to people.
-It should be recognised however that, during these unprecedented times, there are likely to be occasions where the level of the demand we are facing temporarily overwhelms our ability to run services safely.
-We will continue to ensure that we are clearly communicating that fact, and any available options to mitigate the impact, to our service users, patients and the wider community so that they may assist in preventative and supportive measures where possible.
+The response from EHSCP always take account of the latest standards and guidance and will continue to run services in ways that minimise the risk of harm to people.
+It should be recognised however that, during these unprecedented times, there are likely to be occasions where the level of the demand, the EHSCP are facing temporarily overwhelms the ability to run services safely.
+The EHSCP will continue to ensure that they are clearly communicating that fact, and any available options to mitigate the impact, to service users, patients and the wider community so that they may assist in preventative and supportive measures where possible.